reichlab/covid19-forecast-hub-web/README.md

 ## Weekly reports

-Weekly reports are generated and deployed automatically by the virtual machine on Tuesdays at 8:30 am using the `run-weekly-reports.sh` script.
+Weekly reports were generated and deployed automatically by the virtual machine on Tuesdays at 8:30 am using the `run-weekly-reports.sh` script.

 ## Evaluation reports

-Evaluation reports are produced on a monthly basis.
-First, [this script](https://github.com/reichlab/covid19-forecast-evals/blob/main/reports/Query-scores-weekly-report_52.R) is run locally.
-It takes approximately one day to run and requires manual saves and restarts.
-Afterwards, [this script](https://github.com/reichlab/covid19-forecast-evals/blob/main/reports/Weekly-Model-Evaluation_v9.Rmd) is run to generate the evaluation report.
-This does not take long to run.
-Finally, the report is reviewed manually by team members.
-If the report looks good, it is uploaded to [this repository](https://github.com/reichlab/covid19-forecast-hub-web/tree/master/eval-reports).
+Evaluation reports were produced on a monthly basis.
+First, [this script](https://github.com/reichlab/covid19-forecast-evals/blob/main/reports/Query-scores-weekly-report_52.R) was run locally.
+It took approximately one day to run and required manual saves and restarts.
+Afterwards, [this script](https://github.com/reichlab/covid19-forecast-evals/blob/main/reports/Weekly-Model-Evaluation_v9.Rmd) was run to generate the evaluation report.
+This did not take long to run.
+Finally, the report was reviewed manually by team members.
+If the report looked good, it was uploaded to [this repository](https://github.com/reichlab/covid19-forecast-hub-web/tree/master/eval-reports).
 The monthly evaluation report should not be uploaded on a Tuesday, as it may cause conflict with other actions scheduled for Tuesdays.

-Reports and edits are deployed to the site using the `deploy-covidhub-site.sh` script, as explained below.
+Reports and edits were deployed to the site using the `deploy-covidhub-site.sh` script, as explained below.

 ## Talks